Aquarium filtration is arguably the most important aspect of keeping healthy fish.

-My water is as transparent as air and my ammonia and nitrite readings are solid zeroes.
+The water in that 125-gallon tank is as transparent as air and the ammonia and nitrite readings are solid zeroes.

-If you’re lower on the budget you can replace the Cascade 1500 with, the way cheaper, Polar Aurora 525 which is half the price, but still provides almost as strong filtration.
+If you’re lower on the budget you can replace the Cascade 1500 with, the way cheaper, SunSun/Polar Aurora which is half the price but still provides almost as strong filtration.

-The Polar Aurora is listed as a canister filter capable of 525 GPH, however, it is not clear if that’s the pump output or the water circulation potential of the whole filter.
-In my observations the real number leans towards 300 without any media.
+The SunSun HW-304B / Polar Aurora 525 is listed as a canister filter capable of 525 GPH.
+However, it is not clear if that’s the pump output or the water circulation potential of the whole filter.

-Anyway, the Cascade 1500 will be the more durable from the two in the long run, though it (too) has the appearance of a cheaper filter at first sight.
+Anyway, in the long run, the Cascade 1500 will likely turn out more durable than the Polar Aurora, though it (too) has the appearance of a cheaper filter at first sight.

 Mind that you get what you pay for.